aamiralidev/lsp/docs/documentLink_resolve.md

 #### Example Scenario

-Consider a scenario where you have a comment above a function in your code that says “Refer to Issue #123”.
-‘Issue #123’ is a hyperlink that links to the issue tracker of the project.
+Consider a scenario where you have a comment above a function in your code that says  Refer to Issue #123 .
+Issue #123  is a hyperlink that links to the issue tracker of the project.
 The `documentLink/resolve` command can be used to navigate to that issue directly from the code.

 #### Request Structure